 Are you a (project) engineer with a technical background but lack management knowledge?
 Are you eager to improve project performance and want to expand your knowledge?

 This business and management course will focus on the necessary project management skills to successfully manage projects, distinguishing three areas:

 - The project context

 The course focuses on the early project phases, including examples from technical projects within various sectors and industries (amongst others, but not limited to, infrastructure projects and construction projects).

 At the end of this course, you will have created your own project execution plan, either in a team effort or on individual basis.
 Of course the team effort allows for a special learning experience and we appraise active team participation.

-This course is part of the Professional Certificate Program Management and Financing of Engineering Projects and Management of Engineering Projects; Dealing with Complexity.
+This course is part of the Professional Certificate Program Engineering Project Management: Project Financing and Engineering Project Management: Mastering Project Complexity.

 What you'll learn